 As part of her PhD at the University of Alberta, Canada, Dr. Sanja Schreiber, ISST Regional Instructor conducted the first randomized controlled trial in North America on the effect of ISST Schroth exercises in adolescents with idiopathic scoliosis.
 Dr. Schreiber’s work provided important evidence about the effectiveness of the ISST Schroth exercises for adolescents with idiopathic scoliosis demonstrating that ISST Schroth therapy improves curves, pain, self-image, posture, and back muscle endurance.
 Dr. Schreiber’s research attracted public interest, and was mentioned in The New York Times.

-Concurrently, Dr. Tugba Kuru, a ISST therapist, conducted another randomized controlled trial, where she showed that supervised Schroth exercise intervention had better outcomes as compared to no treatment or unsupervised therapy, in terms of improved curves and quality of life.
+Concurrently, Dr. Tugba Kuru, Schroth therapist, conducted another randomized controlled trial, where she showed that supervised Schroth exercise intervention had better outcomes as compared to no treatment or unsupervised therapy, in terms of improved curves and quality of life.

 These important studies on the effect of ISST Schroth have gained much interest in the world of scoliosis research and treatment and could have a big impact on treatment guidelines around the Globe, where exercise treatment is not a part of standard care.